On the polynomial convergence rate to nonequilibrium steady-states: Model and Result

 In \cite{li2015stochastic}, we numerically showed that the time to the next particle-particle collision always has an exponential tail that depends on the energy configuration of particles.
 This further supports the idea of approximating the locally confined particle system by a Markov jump process.
 The rate $R(E_{i}, E_{i+1})$ can be computed numerically as the slope of the exponential tail of the waiting time to the next particle-particle collision.
 Our numerical result in \cite{li2015stochastic} showed that $R(E_{i}, E_{i+1}) \sim \sqrt{ \min \{ E_{i}, E_{i+1} \}}$ when at least one of $E_{i}$ or $E_{i+1}$ is sufficiently small.

 As stated in the introduction, the slow convergence phenomenon comes from the slow clock rate when one of $E_{i}$ or $E_{i+1}$ is very small.
-To preserve this qualitative properties of the model, it is sufficient to let the stochastic energy exchange rate be $\sqrt{ \min \{ E_{i}, E_{i+1} \}}$ for all small $\min \{ E_{i}, E_{i+1} \}$.
+To preserve this qualitative property of the model, it is sufficient to let the stochastic energy exchange rate be $\sqrt{ \min \{ E_{i}, E_{i+1} \}}$ for all small $\min \{ E_{i}, E_{i+1} \}$.
 Hence we assume $R(E_{i}, E_{i+1}) = \min \{K, \sqrt{\min(E_{i}, E_{i+1})} \} $ in this paper for the sake of simplicity.
-We idealize the energy exchange in a particle-particle collision by making it as a ``random halves'' energy redistribution.
+We idealize the energy exchange in a particle-particle collision by choosing it as a ``random halves'' energy redistribution.
+Our numerical simulation shows that this is a reasonable choice, as the amount of redistributed energy has a strictly positive probability density function.
 In addition, the system is coupled with two heat baths and we prescribe a similar rule for the energy exchange with the heat bath.
 This gives rise to the stochastic energy exchange model as will be described in the next subsection.